 How to Stop Tooth Grinding

 After the diagnosis of tooth grinding, the dentist will fit you with a mouthguard to protect your teeth during sleep.
 Since tooth grinding is often caused by stress, you should seek ways you reduce your stress and anxiety, especially before bed.
 Counseling, cutting back on caffeine, exercise, physical therapy, and prescribed muscle relaxants can all contribute to a less stressful life and less teeth grinding.
-If you are concerned about grinding teeth, or suspect you have done damage because of bruxism, we encourage you to schedule your appointment
+If you are concerned about grinding teeth, or suspect you have done damage because of bruxism, or just need solutions to stop grinding teeth,

 today.
 Treatment and prevention are available.